Biochar for Community Gardens

 In July of this year Ian Kininmonth from the Transition Town Vincent (TTV) My Healthy Soils Project approached the North Perth Community Garden (NPCG) about biochar and the prospect of having a workshop demonstrating how to make and use biochar in the community garden.
 Like many community gardens, the NPCG already produced compost and worm castings/juice from other organic waste streams generated by the garden but had not found a way to deal with the woody biomass generated from their fruit trees pruning’s.
 Biochar represented a circular solution to helping them achieve their zero waste objectives and so they agreed to the opportunity.
 Fortuitously one of their members, Chris Watts, an Agricultural Science graduate from Curtin University was knowledgeable of the benefits of biochar and keen to help with the workshop and also join the My Healthy Soils Project.

-As the audience watched the TLUD in operation, Chris and Ian started to talk more about biochar and some of its amazing qualities and its role in the soil.
+As the audience watched the TLUD in operation, Chris and Ian talked more about biochar and some of its amazing qualities and its role in the soil.
 Two of the key qualities which the community gardeners were interested in included its water holding capacity and improvements in soil fertility.
-This were a couple of the reasons why it had initially been used in the TTV Britannia community food forest.
+These were a couple of the reasons why it had initially been used in the TTV Britannia community food forest.
 Water holding capacity occurred because of two aspects.
-Firstly, by incorporating the biochar into the sand, it increased the distance between the sand particles and the porosity thereby enabling water to soak in.
+Firstly, by incorporating the biochar into the sand, it increased the distance between the sand particles and increased the porosity thereby enabling water to soak in.
 The second aspect was the porousness of the biochar molecules themselves which meant that with some biochar’s, a teaspoon worth had the surface area of a football playing surface.
 In some cases, such as with biochar produced from grass, the biochar could absorb 700 percent its mass in water!
 But how could you produce biochar from grass?

-Increased fertility was another key characteristic that the community gardeners were interested in.
+Increased fertility was another key characteristic that the community gardeners were very interested in.
 Quietly they were asking themselves “Can biochar help with my garden cred?”
 What they wanted secretly were bigger broccoli, enormous eggplants, colossal caulies, oodles of oranges, a plethora of passionfruit, lashings of limes and pray, the biggest pumpkin ever seen in the community garden!
 Well the research indicated that where biochar is combined with other organic or inorganic fertilisers then yields could increase an average of 48%.
 But the secret to achieving this was to inoculate or activate the biochar.
-So Ian and Chris explained the various methods for achieving this such as mixing with compost or soaking in your favourite compost or worm tea and leaving for a couple of weeks before using it.
+So Ian and Chris explained the various methods for achieving this such as mixing it with compost or soaking in your favourite compost or worm tea and leaving for a couple of weeks before using it.

 While Chris and Ian were talking the TLUD was quietly and smokelessly charring away at the optimum temperature of 350-500 degrees celsius.
 After over an hour the decision was made to quench the fire so as to preserve the charcoal.
 Leaving it to burn would have resulted in ash which, while also good for the soil, does not generate the same level of improvements and requires generating carbon monoxide and carbon dioxide, which the charring process aims to avoid.
 On a side but related note the point was made that biochar is a recognised negative emission technology (NET) by the International Panel on Climate Change (IPCC).
-As a consequence, one tonne of carbon in the form of biochar can be worth up to 3 times the value of carbon sequestered by other means e.g. tree plantings.
+As a consequence, one tonne of carbon in the form of biochar can be worth up to 3 times the value of carbon sequestered by other means e.g. trees.
 There is now a rapidly developing market for carbon credits generated by biochar.
 In fact some companies such as Microsoft and Shopify have negative zero targets (as opposed to net zero) and to achieve this buy biochar credits in market places such as Puro.earth.

 The final discussion focused on methods for crushing biochar.
 A number of methods were discussed.
 The first was simply pulversing it with a bit of wood or hammer etc while it was still in the TLUD.
 The other involved getting a sack or cloth shopping bag and then running over it with a vehicle tyre.
 The final one involved using a blender.
 Ian had got a blender off the local Buy Nothing page (he wasn’t allowed to use the one at home ;-( ) and used that to create a powder.
 This creates its own problems as it shouldn’t be inhaled.

-through the tool n things library.
+Finally, the question was raised “How do I get hold of some of the tools used” and “where do I get more information”.
+Our objective is to make them available through the tool n things library.
 This would include the steel canisters, the TLUD (60L and 160L versions), the heat proof gloves and the biochar blender.
 We are keen to hold other workshops with community gardens and other groups to empower people with knowledge about biochar and how to make it.
-Contact us below to discuss.

 Useful resources:

-1. Workshop Booklet – Biochar for Community Gardens
+- Workshop Booklet – Biochar for Community Gardens

-2. Video – Biochar for Community Gardens
+- Video – Biochar for Community Gardens

-3. Guidelines for operating the top-lit updraft (TLUD) biochar oven
+- Guidelines for operating the top-lit updraft (TLUD) biochar oven

-4. Joseph, S. and Taylor, P. (2024) A farmers guide to the production, use and application of biochar.
+- Joseph, S. and Taylor, P. (2024) A farmers guide to the production, use and application of biochar.
 ANZBIG.

 Contact: